PLAGUELAND/PLAGUELAND/README.md

 ## **Introduction**

-You can call me Plague or Atlas (or the name of whatever character I have as my skin!)
+You can call me Plague (or the name of whatever character I have as my skin!)

 18 | Any/All Pronouns | Biology (anatomy, zoology) / taxidermy student, big horror nerd kindof a freak in general sorry